canonical/platform-engineering-docs/onboarding/how-to/use-gh-dash.md

 ```

 ## Issues
-This is the same as with PRs and I also used the only YAML trick I know…(anchors):
+This is the same as with pull requests and I also used the only YAML trick I know…(anchors):

 ```
 issuesSections: